ynklab/Stop-Position-Ranker/README.md

 ## Data Collection
 To address the limitations of the current [dataset](https://homes.cs.washington.edu/~ranjay/visualgenome/index.html), we are planning to augment the data with:

-- Multiple Stop Position Candidates: Collect data that includes various stop position options for each scene.
+- Multiple Stop Position Candidates: Collect data that includes various stop position options for each scene
-- Ranking Annotations: Add annotations that rank the candidates based on appropriateness for stopping.
+- Ranking Annotations: Add annotations that rank the candidates based on appropriateness for stopping
-- Non-Selection Reasons: Annotate why certain stop positions are not suitable.
+- Non-Selection Reasons: Annotate why certain stop positions are not suitable

 This enhanced dataset will enable our model to learn a more nuanced decision-making process, improving stop position prediction performance.